 - If we otherwise notify you and you consent to the sharing.

-By providing us with your Personal Information, you acknowledge and agree that we may from time to time transfer any of your Personal Information to any of our offices, agents, partners, or appointed representatives located around the world.
-We are implementing appropriate safeguards for transfers of Personal Information originating from the European Economic Area (EEA) to countries located outside of the EEA.
-These safeguards include implementing standard data protection clauses that have been approved by the European Commission or (in relation to transfers from the European Union to the USA) transferring Personal Information to entities that have signed up to the EU-U.S. Privacy Shield.
-Please do not submit any Personal Information to us if you do not wish for your data to be transferred internationally.
+By providing us with your Personal Data, you acknowledge and agree that we may from time to time transfer any of your Personal Data to any of our offices, agents, partners, or appointed representatives located around the world.
+We are implementing appropriate safeguards for transfers of Personal Data originating from the European Economic Area (EEA) to countries located outside of the EEA.
+These safeguards include implementing standard data protection clauses that have been approved by the European Commission or (in relation to transfers from the European Union to the USA) transferring Personal Data to entities that have signed up to the EU-U.S. Privacy Shield.
+Please do not submit any Personal Data to us if you do not wish for your data to be transferred internationally.

-Your Rights and Choices Regarding Your Personal Information
+G. Your Rights and Choices Regarding Your Personal Data

-Where you have consented to us using your Personal Information, you can withdraw that consent at any time.
+Where you have consented to allowing us to use your Personal Data, you can withdraw that consent at any time.
 If the information we hold about you is inaccurate or incomplete, you can notify us and ask us to correct or supplement it.
-You may request that we erase that Personal Information or cease processing it, subject to certain exceptions.
-You also have the right, with some exceptions and qualifications, to ask us to provide a copy of any Personal Information we hold about you.
+You may request that we erase that Personal Data or cease processing it, subject to certain exceptions.
+You also have the right, with some exceptions and qualifications, to ask us to provide a copy of any Personal Data we hold about you.

-You may also request information about: i) the purpose of the processing; ii) the categories of Personal Information concerned; iii) who else other than SU might have received the Personal Information; iv) what the source of the information was (if you didn’t provide it directly to us); and v) how long it will be stored.
+You may also request information about: (i) the purpose of the processing; (ii) the categories of Personal Data concerned; (iii) who else other than SU might have received the Personal Data; (iv) what the source of the information was (if you didn’t provide it directly to us); and (v) how long it will be stored.

 Where you have provided your data to us and it is processed by automated means, you may be able to request that we provide it to you in a structured, machine readable format.

-If you have a complaint about how we have handled your Personal Information, you may be able to ask us to restrict how we use it while your complaint is resolved.
-In some circumstances you can ask us to erase your Personal Information:
+If you have a complaint about how we have handled your Personal Data, you may be able to ask us to restrict how we use it while your complaint is resolved.
+In some circumstances you can ask us to erase your Personal Data:

 - by withdrawing your consent for us to use it;

-- if it is no longer necessary for us to use your Personal Information;
+- if it is no longer necessary for us to use your Personal Data;

-- if you object to the use of your Personal Information and we don’t have a good reason to continue to use it; or
+- if you object to the use of your Personal Data and we don’t have a good reason to continue to use it; or

-- if we haven’t handled your Personal Information in accordance with our obligations.
+- if we haven’t handled your Personal Data in accordance with our obligations.

-We will retain your Personal Information for the period required to fulfill the purposes for which it has been collected.
+We will retain your Personal Data for the period required to fulfill the purposes for which it has been collected.
 These purposes may include the need to fulfill various commercial and legal requirements.
-Key requirements driving the need for collection, analysis and storage of Personal Information may include for example:
+Key requirements driving the need for collection, analysis and storage of Personal Data may include for example: